mrnossiom/blog/content/blog/_index.md

 +++
-title = "List of blog posts"
+title = "Blog"
 sort_by = "date"
 +++

-Hello, hi
+You can find here a mix of ideas on progarmmation.